Coartem

 How should I take Coartem?

 Take Coartem exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Take Coartem with food, milk, pudding, oatmeal, or broth.
 The tablet may be crushed and mixed with 1 or 2 teaspoons of water for easier swallowing.
 You may also mix a crushed tablet with infant formula when giving this medication to a child.
 Start eating normally as soon as possible to help your body better absorb the medication.

-If you vomit within 1 to 2 hours after taking this medication, take another dose.
+If you vomit within 1 hour after taking this medication, take another dose.
 If your vomiting continues or you cannot eat, call your doctor.

 Coartem is usually given as a total of 6 doses over a period of 3 days.
 Carefully follow your doctor's instructions about how many tablets to take per dose.
 Coartem doses are based on weight and age.
 The usual doses are as follows, unless your doctor tells you otherwise.